 from one Illinois institution to another.
 Both a general education core

 curriculum and a lower-division major recommendation course listing have been

 developed.
 For more information, visit the IAI website.

 Transfer Times is published in February and October of each year and provides information on admissions, campus events, scholarship information, program majors, and more fun stuff!
 The publication is distributed to 2-year/community colleges in a particular state and features area colleges and universities.

-The Academic Advising office sponsors several events during the course of the academic year.
-One of the major events, the annual Private Colleges and Universities Fair (PICU), allows students to meet admissions representatives from college and universities across Illinois and learn about their transfer options.
+The annual Private Colleges and Universities Fair (PICU), allows students to learn about their transfer options and meet admissions representatives from colleges and universities across Illinois.

-The 2014 PICU Fair was held in March and featured admissions representatives from over 30 Illinois colleges and universities including DePaul University, Loyola University of Chicago and Roosevelt University.
+April 7, 2015 in the cafeteria from 10:00 a.m. - 1 p.m. and features admissions representatives from over 30 Illinois colleges and universities including DePaul University, Loyola University of Chicago and Roosevelt University.